 - if any payment by a party is due on a day which is not a Business Day, the due date will be the next Business Day in the same calendar month or, if none, the preceding Business Day; and

-- if an obligation must be performed by 2 or more persons, it binds them jointly and individually.
+- if an obligation must be performed by two (2) or more persons, it binds them jointly and individually.

 3. Supply of Products

-- they may only be used by the Customer Users;
+- they may only be used by Customer Users;

-- they must not be used to provide, in whole or in part, any service or functionality which is similar to the Products or competes with SiteMinder’s business;
+- they must not be used to provide a service or functionality which is similar to the Products or competes with SiteMinder;

-- they must not be used for any purpose other than the purpose for which it is supplied under this Agreement, including (without limitation):
+- they must not be used for any purpose other than the purpose for which they are supplied under the Agreement, including (without limitation):

 - for any improper or unlawful purpose;

-- in any way which damages or interferes with SiteMinder Infrastructure or the supply of the Products to other SiteMinder customers;
+- to damage or interfere with the SiteMinder Infrastructure or the supply of the Products and Services to other Customers;

-- to host or transmit information which contains viruses or other harmful code or data designed to interrupt, damage, destroy or limit the functionality of any software, hardware or equipment;
+- to host or transmit information containing viruses or other harmful code; or

-- modify, reverse engineer, decompile, create other works from, or disassemble any software programs contained in the SiteMinder Software; or
+- to modify, reverse engineer, decompile, create other works from, or disassemble any programs contained in the SiteMinder Software.

 - each Product will comply with the relevant Product Schedule; and

 - we are PCI DSS compliant and will remain so for the duration of the Agreement.

 - The warranties provided in clause 3.4 are exhaustive and you acknowledge and agree that the Products and Services are provided “as is” without any other warranty or condition, express, implied or statutory, to the maximum extent permitted by law.

 - We specifically disclaim any implied warranties of title, merchantability, fitness for a particular purpose and non-infringement to the maximum extent permitted by law.